python/cpython/Doc/howto/perf_profiling.rst

 functions use the same C function to evaluate bytecode so we cannot know which Python function corresponds to which bytecode-evaluating function.

-Instead, if we run the same experiment with ``perf`` support activated we get:
+Instead, if we run the same experiment with ``perf`` support enabled we get:

 .. code-block:: shell-session